-I moved to Manhattan about two months ago, drawn from my Midwestern home to the infectious energy of the big city.
+I moved to Manhattan to fulfill a dream, drawn from my Midwestern home to the infectious energy of the big city.
 I immediately fell in love with everything New York, from my Upper East Side apartment to the myriad of museums and parks to the yellow taxi cabs zooming treacherously fast through mobs of pedestrians.
 It’s easy to forget that a world exists outside of these paved streets and soaring buildings.

 In time, of course, the glamour has started to wear off and the gritty edges are poking through.
 The subways are jam-packed leaving little room to breathe.
 It can take an hour to go three miles.
 And somehow, every time I am late to work, I get trapped behind slow-walking tourists in midtown.
 (I’m convinced they’re conspiring against me.)